 4 Year Delivery Program 1 Year Operational Plan 20/21 Officer 0 +1 Has been made DP20.01) Construction of Transport Infrastructure.
 Roads, bridges and retaining walls: A - Director Infrastructure Manage and deliver construction services for transport infrastructure.
-B:MAPP C:TPE +1 Capital projects work is underway focusing Mt Lindesay Road Stage 3 east of Legume, Planning for Mt Lindesay Road Stages 4 & 5 and timber bridge renewals.
-Major bridge replacements are underway at Boonoo Boonoo, Emu Creek and Beaury Creek bridges.
+B:MAPP C:TPE +1 Capital projects continue on Mt Lindesay Road east of Legume with clearing commenced on Stages 4.
+Timber bridge renewals are ongoing underway at Boonoo Boonoo, Emu Creek and Beaury Creek bridges.
 DP20.02) Maintenance of transport infrastructure.
-Roads, bridges and retaining walls : A - Director Infrastructure Manage and deliver maintenance services for transport infrastructure.
-B:MAPP C:MW D:MW +1 Transport assets, which are mainly roads, are maintained in accordance with the adopted annual budget.
-DP20.04) Management of the transport infrastructure assets in response to changing community need.
+Roads, bridges and retaining walls: A Manage and deliver maintenance services for transport infrastructure.
+B:MAPP C:MW D:MW +1 Transport assets, which are mainly roads, are maintained in accordance with the adopted annual budget. - Director Infrastructure DP20.04) Management of the transport infrastructure assets in response to changing community need.
 Review and implement the Road Network Management Plan and the Road Network Asset Management Plan.
-B:MAPP C:MAPP +1 A review of the Road Network Management Plan has been undertaken with a draft placed on display for 42 days to allow for public submissions.
+B:MAPP C:MAPP +1 A review of the Road Network Management Plan has been displayed for public submissions.
+The submissions received will be reviewed and the Plan referred back to Council for further consideration.
 Road safety and Traffic Committee: A - Director Infrastructure Quarries and stockpiling: A - Director Deliver Business improvements, recognising emerging risks and opportunities.
 B:MW C:MW D:MW +1 Project delivery is scheduled with the aim to gain efficiencies.
 Some projects are being undertaken with a team of internal crews and external contractors to deliver projects within grant funding time requirements.
-Infrastructure Aviation : A - Director Infrastructure Roads, bridges and retaining walls : A - Director Infrastructure Manage the Transport Network Service of Council in a financially responsible manner in line with Budget allocations.
+Infrastructure Aviation : A - Director Infrastructure Manage the Transport Network Service of Council in a financially responsible manner in line with Budget allocations.
 B:MAPP C:MW D:MW +1 Asset replacement projects are scoped in line with the adopted annual budget.
 Where external grant opportunities are available, successful grants may assist with the asset renewal program.
+Roads, bridges and retaining walls : A - Director Infrastructure